Ericinator/Jinjectsu/README.md

 }
 ```
 ## Custom annotation configuration
 Jinjectsu uses the javax.inject.Inject annotation for property injection by default.
-This may cause some conflicts with other injection libraries such as Butterknife.
+This may cause some conflicts with other injection libraries (if you have perhaps a view injector for example that will try to bind views using @Inject).
 It is possible to configure the annotation to be used for property injection like so:
 ```Java
 JinjectsuConfiguration config = new JinjectsuConfiguration().withCustomAnnotation(MyAnnotation.class);

 Jinjectsu container = new Jinjectsu(config);
 ```
-Any configuration object that implements *IJinjectsuConfiguration* can be used to setup Jinjectsu.

 ## Unit test setup
 Jinjectsu provides the *validateTypeRegistration* helper to help you ensure that your container is not missing any dependency registrations.